Signing up with an Azure DevOps account

 Open "Members" tab in the project’s dashboard, and then click on “Manage in Web App”.
 At the moment, team management is only available there.

-In the web app, you can invite new team members via email and set their access level (Read only, Write or Admin) using “Share Project” button:
+In the web app, you can invite new team members via email and set their access level (Read-only, Write, or Admin) using the “Share Project” button: